Saturday, April 11th

 Overview

-Product Theater by Radius - Bone Matters: Understanding Fracture Risk
+Product Theater by Radius Health - Bone Matters: Understanding Fracture Risk

 Kristi Tough DeSapri, MD, MSCP, CCD Founding Physician; Bone and Body Women’s Health, pLLC